CubertCoin/cubertcoin/faq.md

 Cubert Coin is built on **Solana** — fast transactions, low fees, and a massive ecosystem.
 No unnecessary waiting.
 Unlike most performance reviews.

+The token uses the **SPL Token (Classic)** standard — the most widely supported, audited, and battle-tested token format on Solana.

 ### Where can I buy $CUBE?

 $CUBE is not available for purchase yet.
 The token has not launched.